What confession is, how to go, and why it heals. The simple form, the Cathedral schedule, and Bishop Davies on conversion in Lent 2026.

 4. Confess your sins.
 Plainly, briefly, by kind and number.
 The priest is not shocked.
 He has heard everything before.

 5. Say an act of contrition.
 Any honest expression of sorrow will do.
-A traditional one: O my God, I am sorry for my sins because I have offended you.
+A traditional form: O my God, I am sorry for my sins because I have offended you.
 I know I should love you above all things.
 Help me to do penance, to do better, and to avoid anything that might lead me to sin.

 6. Receive your penance and absolution.
 The priest will give you a small task, often a few prayers.
 Then he says the words of absolution.
 Make the sign of the cross at the end.